Continuous-variable quantum communication: CV quantum communication beyond QKD

-Alternatively to employing measurement and feed-forward using respectively homodyne detectors and electro-optical modulators, CV-QT can be performed in all-optical setup using a PIA fed by an EPR state or properly pumped PSAs in an interferometric scheme~\cite{Ralph1999a}, enabling multiplexed realizations of CV-QT~\cite{Liu2020a, Liu2024} and entanglement swapping~\cite{Liu2022b}.
+As an alternative to employing measurement and feedforward using, respectively, homodyne detectors and electro-optical modulators, CV QT can be performed in an all-optical setup using a PIA fed by an EPR state or properly pumped PSAs in an interferometric scheme~\cite{Ralph1999a}, enabling multiplexed realizations of CV QT~\cite{Liu2020a, Liu2024} and entanglement swapping~\cite{Liu2022b}.

-CV-QT was extended in yet other ways.
-An important multipartite extension was the theoretical development of CV quantum teleportation networks, as proposed by~\cite{Loock2000} and experimentally tested in~\cite{Yonezawa2004,Yan2024,Wu2024}.
-Another interesting variant is port-based teleportation, originally developed for DV~\cite{Ishizaka2008,Ishizaka2009} and later extended to CV\cite{Pereira2023}.
-In this variant, the parties exploit a multi-copy entanglement source and a multi-system measurement at Alice's side.
-The scheme is built in a way that Bob does not need to apply any unitary correction but rather to choose a system (or port) for the output state.
+CV QT was extended in yet other ways.
+An important multipartite extension was the theoretical development of CV quantum teleportation networks, as proposed by~\cite{Loock2000} and as experimentally tested by~\cite{Yonezawa2004,Yan2024,Wu2024}.
+Another interesting variant is port-based teleportation, which was originally developed for DV~\cite{Ishizaka2008,Ishizaka2009} and was later extended to CV~\cite{Pereira2023}.
+In this variant the parties exploit a multicopy entanglement source and a multisystem measurement at Alice's side.
+The scheme is built in a way that Bob does not need to apply any unitary correction but instead needs to choose a system (or port) for the output state.

-As described in~\cite{Pirandola2015b}, one can consider four conditions to be met to have an ideal teleportation system: high efficiency (related to the practical success probability of Alice's detection), high average fidelity of the teleported states, distance of teleportation and, finally, the availability of a quantum memory (to store the teleported states).
-In this context, CV-QT with optical modes represents one of the best choices in terms of efficiency ($100\%$) and fidelity ($>80\%$).
+As described by~\cite{Pirandola2015b}, one can consider four conditions to be met to have an ideal teleportation system: high efficiency (related to the practical success probability of Alice's detection), high average fidelity of the teleported states, distance of teleportation, and, finally, the availability of a quantum memory (to store the teleported states).
+In this context CV QT with optical modes represents one of the best choices in terms of efficiency ($100\%$) and fidelity ($>80\%$).
 However, challenges remain in terms of extending distance and providing an efficient interface into a quantum memory.